Donglomur/TreeHacks/README.md

 # RescueRX

+## 🏆 Winner: Best Use of Clinical Information in TreeHacks 2026

-## How many drugs have been shelved that could save lives for diseases they were never tested on?
+### How many drugs have been shelved that could save lives for diseases they were never tested on?
 We use AI to find drugs abandoned for business reasons & pinpoint diseases they're best suited to fight.

-## 🏆 Winner — Best Use of Clinical Information in TreeHacks 2026

 ---